-Research should be undertaken in line with the basic principles of honesty, openness, accountability, and integrity.
+Research should be undertaken in line with the basic principles of honesty, rigour, transparency, care, respect, accountability, and integrity.
 Specifically, in all aspects of their research, researchers should:

 - 1. Observe legal and ethical requirements laid down by the University or any other body properly laying down such requirements. - 2.
-Ensure that methods and results should, subject to confidentiality requirements relating to individual privacy or commercially protected information, be open to independent scrutiny through appropriate documentation of methods and storage of data. - 3.
+Ensure that methods and results should, subject to confidentiality requirements relating to individual

+- privacy or commercially protected information, be open to independent scrutiny through appropriate documentation of methods and storage of data. - 3.
 Demonstrate honesty, integrity and professionalism, observe fairness and equity and avoid, or declare, conflicts of interest. - 4.
 Demonstrate probity in the use of finance allocated to support the research, including compliance with University financial regulations and procedures and those of any external funding body as may be applicable. - 5.
-Ensure clear and honest attribution and acknowledgement of the direct and indirect contribution of colleagues, collaborators and others. - 6.
-Ensure the rights, safety and wellbeing of those associated with the research, both as researchers and as subjects of research.
+Ensure clear and honest attribution and acknowledgement of the direct and indirect contribution of colleagues, collaborators, Generative Artificial Intelligence (GAI), AI Agents and others. - 6.
+Ensure the rights, dignity, safety and wellbeing of those associated with the research, both as researchers and as subjects of research as referred to in the University Ethics Policy.